mucklet/mucklet-client/docs/style-guide.md

 * Use `this._init` as callback method when requiring dependencies.
 * Put `this._init` method directly below the constructor.
-* Put dependencies on separate lines with trailing comma.
+* Put dependencies on separate lines.
 * Store module dependencies in `this.module` (no plural s).
 * Add `self` as a reference to `this`.